Energizer: History

-On July 31, 2013, Energizer bought the Stayfree, Carefree and o.b. brands from Johnson & Johnson for $185 million.
+On July 31, 2013, Energizer bought the Stayfree, Carefree, and o.b. brands from Johnson & Johnson for $185 million.
 The purchase was only for the brands in North America – Johnson & Johnson continues to own the brands in all other regions of the world.

-On April 30, 2014, Energizer announced that by September 2015 it would separate its two lines of business into two publicly traded companies.
-The household business, with revenue of $1.9 billion in the latest fiscal year, would have Energizer chairman J. Patrick Mulcahy as its chairman and unit chief Alan Hoskins as CEO, and would sell batteries, flashlights and lamps.
+On April 30, 2014, Energizer announced that by September 2015, it would separate its two lines of business into two publicly traded companies.
+With revenue of $1.9 billion in the latest fiscal year, the household business would have Energizer chairman J. Patrick Mulcahy as its chairman and unit chief Alan Hoskins as CEO.
+It would sell batteries, flashlights, and lamps.
 The personal care company, whose revenue was $2.6 billion, would have Energizer CEO Ward Klein serving as chairman and current unit head David Hatfield as CEO, and would sell feminine products from Playtex, Carefree, o.b. and Stayfree; shaving products from Schick, Edge, Skintimate and Wilkinson Sword; and suntan products from Hawaiian Tropic and Banana Boat.

 In 2016, Energizer acquired HandStands Holding Corporation, a leading designer and marketer of automotive fragrance and appearance products.
-In 2018, Energizer further expanded its auto care portfolio with the Nu Finish auto appearance brands.
+2018 Energizer expanded its auto care portfolio with the Nu Finish auto appearance brands.

 In January 2018, Energizer announced it was purchasing the global battery and lighting division from Spectrum Brands, which includes the Ray-O-Vac and Varta consumer batteries brands, for $2 billion in cash.
 This acquisition was finalized in January 2019.
 However, in May of the same year, the EU antitrust authorities ordered the household battery production of the Varta brand to be let go.
-This was quickly bought by Varta to reunite the brand, though Energizer still holds the VARTA brand for the Latin America and Asia Pacific markets.
+Varta quickly bought this to reunite the brand, though Energizer still holds the VARTA brand for the Latin America and Asia Pacific markets.

+In 2024, Energizer bought the naming rights to CityPark, the home of Major League Soccer team St. Louis City SC, renaming the stadium to Energizer Park.
+The company moved its headquarters to Clayton, Missouri in November 2024.